 One of the major skills I developed was adaptability.
 Nothing in Argentina happens the way it is meant to; sometimes it seems like the rules are rewritten everyday, especially when it came to things like getting our student visas or ordering money from abroad.
 Over the year, I learned to be more adaptable to these sort of situations, and see the humour in them.

-Alana is currently completing her In-Country Study at Universidad del CEMA (UCEMA) in Buenos Aires, Argentina.
+Alana recently completed her In-Country Study at Universidad del CEMA (UCEMA) in Buenos Aires, Argentina.
 To find out more, read Alana's monthly blog.

 - UTS Handbook entry: Bachelor of Arts in International Studies